-[

-[]
+[Also decides to conduct a facilitative and exploratory review jointly under SBI and SBSTA commencing in June 2016 and concluding in December 2017 to take stock of the progress made in accelerating the implementation of commitments under the Convention in the pre-2020 period with a view to closing the pre-2020 ambition gap, including identifying:

+Opportunities to enhance the ambition of mitigation efforts by all Parties with developed country Parties taking the lead;

+Opportunities to enhance the provision and mobilization of finance, technology development and transfer and capacity-building support by developed county Parties to developing country Parties in a holistic manner;]

+[Invites Parties, accredited observer organizations, and Convention bodies to submit to the secretariat by [x date] their views on accelerating the implementation of commitments under the Convention in the pre-2020 period]

+[Agrees that the accelerated implementation process will:

+Hold meetings in parallel with each session of subsidiary bodies to the Convention;

+Allow for submissions by Parties;

+Provide recommendations to the Conference of the Parties on improving the scale and delivery of means of implementation;

+Evaluate the current transparency, including measurement, reporting and verification, of finance;

+Be informed by work of existing subsidiary bodies and processes under the Convention which will provide expert inputs on the matter referred to in paragraph 16 above]

-[Decides to conduct a facilitative and exploratory dialogue in conjunction with the twenty-third session of the Conference of the Parties (2017) with a view to identifying ways to accelerate the implementation of commitments under the Convention in the pre-2020 period, including:
+[Decides to [launch] [conduct] a facilitative and exploratory [process] [dialogue] in conjunction with the twenty-third session of the Conference of the Parties (2017) with a view to identifying ways to accelerate the implementation of commitments under the Convention in the pre-2020 period, including:

 Opportunities to enhance the ambition of mitigation efforts by all Parties;

-Opportunities to enhance the provision and mobilization of finance, technology and capacity-building support to developing country Parties in a holistic manner;]
+Opportunities to enhance the provision and mobilization of finance, technology and capacity-building support to developing country Parties [and other Parties in need of support, including countries with economies in transition] in a holistic manner;]

 [Also invites Convention bodies to provide expert inputs on the matter referred to in paragraph 20 above;]

-[Invites Parties and accredited observer organizations to submit to the secretariat by [x date] their views on the matter referred to in paragraph 20 above;]
+[Invites Parties [and accredited observer organizations] to submit to the secretariat by [x date] their views on the matter referred to in paragraph 20 above;]

-Welcomes the efforts of non-Party stakeholders, including civil society, the private sector, financial institutions, cities and other subnational authorities, local communities and indigenous peoples, to scale up their climate actions and provide further opportunities for Parties to reduce emissions and/or to build resilience and decrease vulnerability to the adverse effects of climate change;Invites non-Party stakeholders to demonstrate their climate actions through mechanisms such as the Non-State Actor Zone for Climate Action (NAZCA) platform; 23
+Welcomes the efforts of [non-Party stakeholders] [non-state actors], including civil society, the private sector, financial institutions, cities and other subnational authorities, [local communities and indigenous peoples], to scale up their climate actions and provide further opportunities for Parties to reduce [and/or avoid] emissions and/or to [build resilience] [adapt to] and decrease vulnerability to the adverse effects of climate change [, including those climate actions communicated to the Non-State Actor Zone for Climate Action (NAZCA) platform] ;

-[]
+[Invites non-Party stakeholders to demonstrate their climate actions through mechanisms such as the Non-State Actor Zone for Climate Action (NAZCA) platform;]

+Encourages Parties to work closely with non-Party stakeholders, including those mentioned in paragraph 23 above, to catalyze efforts to strengthen mitigation action;

+[Encourages non-Party stakeholders to increase their engagement in the technical examination of opportunities with high mitigation potential and high-level dialogues referred to paragraph 30 below.]

+Establishes a platform for supporting and strengthening the knowledge, practices and technologies of indigenous peoples and local communities including those for adaptation and mitigation to climate change in a holistic and integrated manner.

+[Welcomes with appreciation the Declaration of the World People’s Conference on Climate Change and the Defense of Life held in Tiquipaya from 10 to 12 October 2015]

 Acknowledges with appreciation the results of the Lima–Paris Action Agenda, which build on the climate summit convened on 23 September 2014 by the United Nations Secretary-General;